ercoppa/homework-symbolic-execution/README.md

 3. `7 327`
 4. `7 0`

-Send the angr script for solving phase 5 to coppa [at] dis.uniroma1.it

 ## Bonus (optional)

 [FLARE ON 2016](https://2016.flare-on.com) was the third annual reverse engineering contest hosted by the [FireEye](https://www.fireeye.com/) Labs Advanced Reverse Engineering team.
 The first challenge can be solved using a symbolic execution engine like angr.
 The student should analyze the [binary](flare-on/challenge1.exe) using a dissambler and write an angr script that is able to find a valid input string.
 To test a solution, you can run the binary under Windows.

-Send the angr script for solving the challenge to coppa [at] dis.uniroma1.it

 ## Homework report